grensen/perceptron_concept/README.md

 ### Warning!

-**The Python version is only for fun here, the code works 100 times slower than the other versions!**
+*The Python version is only for fun here, the code works hundred times slower than the other versions!*